Sander-Wauters/dozer/README.md

 - [x] Machines screen viewmodel using datasource.
 - [x] Machine repository using datasource.
 - [x] Link the machine repository to the machine screen viewmodel.
-- [ ] Link the machine repository to the API.
+- [x] Link the machine repository to the API.
 - [x] Machine domain object to be used by the local DB.
 - [x] Local DB setup.
 - [x] Link the machine repository to the local DB.
+- [ ] Offline first with pull based syncronization.
+- [ ] Testing.